 1,for small order Importing from China:It’s not as complicated as it looks, especially if you use courier as a shipping method.
 With couriers you don’t have to worry about long shipping delays or customs clearance as they will take care of all the documentation for you.

 2,for big order Importing from China:The best advice I can give is don’t be scared to try it.Start slowly,learn the ropes Importing from China.

-But If you are a new buyer, you are averse to risk;if you are a veteran, but you don’t have time,I suggest you to find a best Local Chinese sourcing agent, you only need to pay some service charge,they can help you deal with everything,if you hire a good China Sourcing agent,you will more easy to import Chinese GOODS with low cheap prices.
+But If you are a new buyer, you are averse to risk;it’s better hire Chinese sourcing agent, you only need to pay some service charge,they can help you deal with everything,if you hire a good China Sourcing agent,you will more easy to import Chinese GOODS with low cheap prices.